Learn more about this natural wonder and how to prepare for seeing it

 The northern lights —known scientifically as aurora borealis — are a natural phenomenon that can be seen in the night sky in wintertime at far northerly latitudes, such as in Iceland.
 Of course, a lot of natural factors need to align just right in order for auroras to occur and be visible to us.

-Keep reading to learn more about this natural wonder and how to prepare for seeing them on northern lights tours.
+Keep reading to learn more about this natural wonder and how to prepare for seeing them on northern lights tours in Iceland.

 Northern lights facts: causes, colours and visibility